Menu

 Mikoyan-Gurevich MiG-17F

-The MiG-17F was the first afterburner-equipped fighter to enter service with the Soviet Union.
-Production for the MiG-17F started in… Read More »
+International Fighter The MiG-17F was the first afterburner-equipped fighter to enter service with the Soviet Union.
+Equipped afterburners provide the… Read More »

 Helicopters Icon